jeffschoonover416/jeffschoonover.dev-source/posts/2021/01/d3-angular-integration-options.md

 I'm going with path #2 for now.
 There is enough to learn about D3 for now without trying to write it in Typescript, and knowing how to import and call Javascript inside Angular when I need to seems pretty useful.

-In the next post, we'll look at writing D3 in Javascript and importing it into an Angular Typescript component.
+In the next post, we'll start looking at writing D3 in Javascript and importing it into an Angular Typescript component.
 See you there!